JorgeJxz/JorgeJxz/README.md

-## Epale mis panas 🤟
+## Epale mis panas(hello 😁) 🤟

 I'm Jorhe Andrés a front-End Developer from Venezuela🇻🇪 living in Alicante/Spain🇪🇸

-I like to think that programming is the closest thing we have to a superpower🚀, so like many fantasy characters you can find me training💪 around here.🥷[CodeWars](https://www.codewars.com/users/JorgeJxz).
+I like to think that programming is the closest thing we have to a superpower🚀, so like many fantasy characters you can find me training💪 around here🥷[CodeWars](https://www.codewars.com/users/JorgeJxz).

 ![Alt Text](https://media.giphy.com/media/Pb2sqf9IYNeUAeX3VS/giphy.gif)